Singles: Your Online Dating Profile is Live? Read our Tips for What’s Next!

 Tips for Responding to Online Dating Inquiries

 - Don’t wait to respond.
 If you have interesting pending matches, respond to them first before messaging new people or making new matches.
-According to Zoosk, people who wait longer than a day to message have a 24% decrease in response rate.
+According to a recent Zoosk survey, people who wait longer than a day to message, have a 24% decrease in response rate

 - Keep your response message brief – no more than two paragraphs is ideal: